 We agreed that there needs to be a new model for the scholars who live in abject poverty, so we got here up with this version wherein college students analyze, and they are additionally skilled in specific vocational studies — the primary it to be a trainer,” stated Mr. Mukhtar.
 The school began with 20 kids.
 Today, there are a hundred and ten — they all belonging to negative households.

-The school is affiliated to the National Institute of Open Schooling (NIOS).
+The school is affiliated with the National Institute of Open Schooling (NIOS).

 “We noticed that circle of relatives individuals of our students used to burn plastics to get rid of them.
-We first explained to them however it did not include paintings so we made it mandatory that they have got to acquire plastic waste as training fee and that is recycled to make eco-plastic bricks,” Parmita Sarma stated.
+We first explained to them; however, it did not include paintings, so we made it mandatory that they have got to acquire plastic waste as a training fee and that is recycled to make eco-plastic bricks,” Parmita Sarma stated.